spencer-shadley/completed-class/03-week-javascript/1-tuesday-joys-of-javascript/preclass-drill/drill.md

 # What is the syntax for an id, class, element, child and descendant selector?

-# What is needed to start using Bootstrap>
+# What is needed to start using Bootstrap?

 # How do you add multiple classes to the same element?